uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 You should be able to see app at localhost:3000

 Let's try to COMPOSE a post on this page.
 After you've done so, what do you notice?
-We can't see the post!
-Let's head over to our Firebase console to see what's happening.
-Click on "Database" on the left sidebar.
-What do you notice now?

-You've learned how to save application data onto a database!
+Today you've learned how to write a React form and use fetch to get data from backend that we have access to!
 Unfortunately, this is all we have time for today.
 Get started on the rest of the blog!!!

 ## Finishing the Blog App

-With the backend-template project we've been working on in today's workshop, all of the front end code has been provided to you.
-However, there are many gaps in the backend code that need to be completed.
-In the `index.js` file and the "routes" folder's `posts.js` file we've written many TODOs where code needs to be added.
-You'll have the next few weeks to fill out this code to get all of the features of the blog app working.
+With the frontend-template project we've been working on in today's workshop, all of the backend code has been provided to you.
+However, there are some gaps in the frontend code that need to be completed.
+In the `api.js` there are additional functions that use fetch that need to be implemented.

+Finally, yes we know that the blog doesn't look particularly amazing.
+We're counting on you to transform the version of the blog we've given you using what you've learned about CSS animations, flexbox, and React!
+This is your chance to transform the blog into something personalized that you can be proud of!

+You'll have the next few weeks to fill out the remaining code to get all of the features of the blog app working.